Rick's Free Auto Repair Advice

 How to check tire pressure and refill the right way

-Keeping your tires filled to the recommended pressure extends their life and provide maximum stopping traction.
+Keeping your tires filled to the recommended pressure extends their life and provides maximum stopping traction.
 Overinflated and underinflated tires have less tread-to-road contact and that reduces traction and increases your stopping distance.

-It’s important to check tire pressure regularly because all tires lose 1 to 2-psi. per month due to air permeation (air molecules seeping through the rubber).
-I’ll show you how to find the right tire pressure for your car or truck, how to check your tire pressure and then how to refill them to factory spec.
+It’s important to check tire pressure regularly because all tires lose 1 to 2 psi per month due to air permeation (air molecules seeping through the rubber).
+I’ll show you how to find the right tire pressure for your car or truck, how to check your tire pressure, and how to refill them to factory specs.

 Find the recommended tire pressure for your car

-The recommended pressure is based on cold tires, and you can find that pressure listing on a label inside of the driver’s side door, on the pillar area.
-“Cold tires” simply means that the wheel has not been in motion for at least three hours, or less that five miles.
-Tire temperature is important because as air pressure increases as your tires heat up.
-If you check tire pressure after driving on for a while and adjust pressure when they’re hot, you’ll be driving on under-inflated tires once they cool.
+The recommended pressure is based on cold tires, and you can find that pressure listed on a label inside of the driver’s side door, on the pillar area.
+“Cold tires” means that the wheel has not been in motion for at least three hours or less than five miles.
+Tire temperature is important because as your tires heat up, its air pressure increases.
+If you check tire pressure after driving for a while and adjust pressure when they’re hot, you’ll be driving on under-inflated tires once they cool.

 NOTE: Do not use the pressure shown on the sidewall of the tire.
 That’s the maximum amount of pressure that the tire can hold when the vehicle is carrying the maximum payload listed by the car or truck maker.